ashiiqur/blog.ashiqur.in/README.md

 ## License

-Content and code in this repository are © Ashiqur Rahman unless otherwise noted.
+Content in this repository are © ashiqur unless otherwise noted.